Austra (band)

 Austra is a Canadian electronic music band from Toronto, founded in 2009 by composer, singer-songwriter, and producer Katie Stelmanis.
 Stelmanis is the only permanent member of the project, with a rotating live band that has included Maya Postepski (drums), Dorian Wolf (bass, Moog), and Ryan Wonsiak (keyboards).
 It previously also featured the twin backing singers Sari and Romy Lightman of Tasseomancy.
-The band has released four studio albums—Feel It Break (2011), Olympia (2013), Future Politics (2017), and Hirudin (2020).
+The band has released five studio albums—Feel It Break (2011), Olympia (2013), Future Politics (2017), Hirudin (2020) and Chin Up Buttercup (2025).

 History

 Formation and early years

 In 2004, Stelmanis and Postepski played in a band called Galaxy, together with Emma McKenna.
 At the same time, Stelmanis started making electronic music at home and was also writing industrial-inspired soundtracks for performance artist Zeesy Powers.
 Powers convinced her to start performing her songs live, and in 2008 Stelmanis' debut album Join Us, which appeared under her own name, was released through Blocks Recording Club.
 She toured Europe with Postepski on drums and xylosynth.
 In 2009, Stelmanis decided to change the name of the project from her own in order to increase her bandmates' visibility, and because she felt too many people were mistaking the project for being an acoustic-folk act.

 In 2010, Stelmanis recruited Dorian Wolf and Carmen Elle as live members.
 The band played the South by South West festival in Austin, Texas, under the name Private Life.
 An A&R from Domino Records saw the show and Stelmanis subsequently signed a record deal with the label.
 After learning the band name Private Life was taken, Stelmanis decided to use her middle name, Austra, which is also the name of the goddess of light in Latvian mythology.